Bg

 • introduce pre-sleep routines before naps and bedtime (they don't need to be complicated; short and consistent is best at this age)

-Check out our 2 month old sleep schedule for more information.
+Check out our for more information.

 Following age-appropriate wake windows (45 minutes to 1.75 hours for 2 month olds) can help ensure your baby isn't waking due to overtiredness.